-Cornell University; Research at Google; University of Maryland; IAS; University of Massachusetts Amherst; Carnegie Mellon; Princeton University; UC Irvine
+Cornell University; Research at Google; University of Maryland; IAS; University of Massachusetts Amherst; Carnegie Mellon; Columbia University; UC Irvine

 Carnegie Mellon; UC Irvine